 What is the deadline for the application?

-The University’s priority deadline is January 10.
+The University’s priority deadline for Graduate School is January 10.
 However, our department will continue to accept and review applications into February.
 Please visit the Admissions site for Undergraduate deadlines.

 Will you evaluate my application before I officially apply so I can save money?

 WSU requires students to submit an official application to the Graduate School before processing your application, so no.

 Do you accept applicants who were/are not physics majors in college?